-Adaptive yoga supports people living with trauma, mental illness, PTSD, addiction, different physical abilities and older adults.
+Adaptive yoga supports people living with physical trauma, mobility impairment, different abilities, injuries, and older adults.

 While an adaptive yoga class looks physically different than a traditional class, the principles of yoga apply across the board.
 Our community needs teachers and caretakers who can create an environment where yoga is inclusive of everyone, whether they have a traditional yoga practice or not.